Expectations for Visitors to Campus

 With the exception of some restrictions on minors in residential programs, most other visitor restrictions have been lifted.

-Northwestern is pleased to be able to offer COVID-19 rapid antigen testing for campus visitors.
-Visitors may include prospective students, Northwestern event attendees, and family or friends visiting campus.
+Northwestern is pleased to be able to offer COVID-19 rapid antigen testing for campus visitors age 18 and older.
+Visitors may include prospective students, Northwestern event attendees, contractors, volunteers and family or friends visiting campus.

 Because of the significant numbers of visitors and diverse reasons why they come to campus, there is not a centrally managed process for registering visitors and events at this time.
 Instead, schools and units who host visitors and events can determine the optimal approach for their context in alignment with the guidance below.
 Please note, these guidelines may change over time.